smbiko/Zacio-project/README.md

 ### **Wireframes**

 I created wireframes to visualize my ideas using [Figma](docs/wireframe/wireframe.png) .
-As I want to stick to the mobile-first approach I created wireframes for mobile, tablet and desktop screen sizes.
+As I want to stick to the mobile-first approach I created wireframes for mobile.

 ### **Color Scheme**